SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/docs/project_blocks.md

 This version of the indication object is programmed to operate a 1 wire output using the RMT (remote control transceiver) driver to control an WS2812 LED.

-### Wifi:
+### NVS
-The Wifi component handles all the communication to the TCP/IP stack.
-It may also optionally make calls to SNTP, and handle Wifi Provisioning (not included in this base project)
+The non-volatile storage component is a middle abstraction object for accessing the ESP's non-volatile flash storage.
+It is an extension object which by itself has no running task.
+A calling object first takes a semaphone to gain access to nvs, and then calls on its function for nvs work.
+This object is a singleton (like the System) and it never shut down under normal circumstances (this could change once the project impliments deep sleep functions).

 ## Tasks
 Behind the scenes, the IDF starts a number of tasks which are important to be aware of.
-A complete task list can be generated a run time with the printRunTimeStats() function which is located in system_diagnostics.   (printRunTimeStats() is a special function and you'll need to be aware of its limited use.)
+A complete task list can be generated at run time with the printRunTimeStats() function which is located in system_diagnostics.   (printRunTimeStats() is a special function and you'll need to be aware of it is to be used on a limited basis only.)

 ### IDLE Tasks:
 IDLE tasks are freeRTOS processes which run when a CPU cores are in the idle state.
 Each IDLE task (IDLE0 and IDLE1) is pinned to their respective cores.
 Priority for IDLE tasks are always 0 (lowest priority).